aptech/docs/docs/CR-spEigv.rst

 Technical Notes
 ----------------

-spEigv implements functions from the ARPACK library.
+:func:`spEigv` implements functions from the ARPACK library.